Robinlovelace/odnet/README.md

 <!-- Todo: update the above figure with more variations and show resulting route networks below -->
 <!-- Todo: present results comparing flow from counter data with route network results -->

+The route network level results associated with the same OD pairs are shown in Figure <a href="#fig:rnets">3.1</a>.

+![Figure 3.1: Route network
+results.](README_files/figure-gfm/rnets-1.png)

 # 4 Discussion

 The approach is not without limitations.
 Despite the variability of